 by Mike Ratliff

-Until I come, devote yourself to the public reading of scripture, to exhortation, to teaching. (a personal translation of 1 Timothy 4:13 from the NA27 Greek text)
+13 Until I come, devote yourself to the public reading of scripture, to exhortation, to teaching.
+1 Timothy 4:13 (translated from the NA28 Greek text)

 As the passage above (1 Timothy 4:13) makes clear, to the Apostle Paul the centrality of preaching in Christian ministry was critical.
 He knew that the fruit of that was the working of the Holy Spirit in the Body of Christ producing godliness.
 However, its neglect produces its own fruit.
-I am not exaggerating when I state that most ministries today are built on entertainment, personality, crowd-gathering events, gimmicks, programs, and any thing entrepreneurs can come up with to draw people together that simply appeal to the flesh.
+I am not exaggerating when I state that most ministries today are built on entertainment, personality, crowd-gathering events, gimmicks, programs, and any thing entrepreneurs can come up with to draw people together that simply appeal to the flesh, which can be summed up by one term: pragmatism.
 However, that was not nor has it ever been the Biblical model of a Christian ministry.

-The words “devote yourself” in my translation of 1 Timothy 4:13 above are of the verb πρόσεχε, which is the Present tense, Indicative mood, Active voice form of προσέχω or prosechō, which was a nautical term for holding a ship in a direction, to sail onward.
+The words “devote yourself” in my translation of 1 Timothy 4:13 above are of the verb πρόσεχε, which is the Present tense, Indicative mood, Active voice form of προσέχω (prosechō), which was a nautical term for holding a ship in a direction, to sail onward.
 It gives us the idea “to hold on one’s course.”
 Paul gave Timothy the proper course to hold.
 What was it?
-Was it to try to build his church using pragmatism or by fleshly means or according to the wisdom of this world?
+Was it to try to build his church using pragmatism, which is relying on fleshly means, which is nothing more than operating according to the wisdom of this world?
 Of course not!
-No, it was not entertainment or meeting people’s “felt needs.”
-His course was to be to the Word of God alone.
+No, it was not entertainment or meeting people’s “felt needs” nor is it conforming to the latest societal fad such as Woke, Critical Race Theory, and Intersectionality.
+No, his course was to be to the Word of God alone.
 The fruit of devotion to this proper course would produce godly fruit that God would bless.
-The fruit of devotion to pragmatism, the ways of the flesh, and the wisdom of this world will only produce religious, spiritually dead people.
+The fruit of devotion to pragmatism, not matter what form, the ways of the flesh, and the wisdom of this world will only produce religious, spiritually dead people, no exceptions.

 Paul used a form of προσέχω in Titus 1:14 as well.

-μὴ προσέχοντες Ἰουδαϊκοῖς μύθοις καὶ ἐντολαῖς ἀνθρώπων ἀποστρεφομένων τὴν ἀλήθειαν.
-(Titus 1:14 NA27)
+14 μὴ προσέχοντες Ἰουδαϊκοῖς μύθοις καὶ ἐντολαῖς ἀνθρώπων ἀποστρεφομένων τὴν ἀλήθειαν.
+Titus 1:14 (NA28)

-Do not devote yourself to Jewish myths and commandments of men turning away from the truth. (a personal translation of Titus 1:14 from the NA27 Greek text)
+14 Do not devote yourself to Jewish myths and commandments of men turning away from the truth.
+Titus 1:14 (translated from the NA28 Greek text)

 Here προσέχοντες, a Present, Active, Participle of προσέχω is negated by μὴ or mē, which expresses an absolute denial.
 Paul is telling Pastor Titus to not give any devotion at all to these Jewish fables and commandments of men.
 Why?
 These “Jewish Fables” were a mixture of extra-biblical Jewish traditions and pagan myths.
 The “commandments of men” were simply man-made teachings.
-Paul told Titus that he was not to set his course according to those things, but according to God’s Word.
+A very good example of this would be extra-biblical theology of the Roman Catholic Church that places the Pope’s authority above that of the Word of God.
+Paul told Titus that he was not to set his course according to those things, but according to God’s Word alone.

 Take these two commands together my brethren and what do we have?
 If our Christian leaders would devote themselves to what is commanded here and refuse to be devoted to what the world wants and what is trendy and what is fleshly, et cetera, then they would set their course on “reading,” exhortation, and doctrine, and this would produce godly fruit amongst us as the Holy Spirit would work through that.
-Of course, even though there are some who do this, most do not and we are witnessing the fruit of that.
+Of course, even though there are some who do this, most do not and we are witnessing the fruit of that with the corruption of what many refer to as Evangelicalism.

 Stand firm my brethren devoting yourselves to the reading of God’s Word, sitting under the teaching of godly men, and the learning of God’s good doctrines.
 Do all you can to avoid those who are devoted to the ways of the flesh and the perpetuation of the counterfeit church.